Swarnotaj003/Memory-Game---Flip-and-Match-Cards/README.md

 - Built with `Java` following the `Model-View-Controller (MVC)` architecture
 - Use of `OOP` concepts for modelling the software
+- Use of `State Machine` approach to control the program flow
 - Runs on `Command Line Interface (CLI)`
 - Use of `Random` class to shuffle the deck of cards
 - Use of `sleep()` and `flush()` methods to ensure limited duration for which the selected cards will be faced up